• Home

 DESFA, established in 2007, owns, operates and develops the Greek national natural gas system, which is comprised of the country’s natural gas transmission system, the LNG Terminal in Revithoussa, and a 20% participation in the newly established FRSU of Alexandroupolis.
 Paving the way for a more sustainable future, we have embraced the energy transition as the main pillar of our long-term strategy, aiming to halve GHG emissions by 2030 and achieve carbon neutrality by 2040.

+In the short term, and in parallel with the efforts for the development of new decarbonized gases and carbon capture technologies, we are enabling the energy transition in two main ways.
+First, we are facilitating the transmission of natural gas to regions in Europe, through strengthening interconnections in the wider area, where it can serve as a replacement for lignite.
+This is especially important in the Balkans, where lignite remains a major energy source.
+At the same time, we are also exploring plans for the introduction of renewables gases, which will complement and gradually replace natural gas, thus leading to a substantial reduction of carbon emissions.
 The second way is our contribution to the integration of renewables into the energy system.
 Greece has made significant progress with the penetration of wind and solar power, and some hydrogen, which together can account for up to 60% of total energy production.
 However, this achievement would not be possible without a robust natural gas system, which plays a crucial role in balancing the intermittent availability of wind and solar energy.
 This often-underappreciated role of the natural gas infrastructure highlights its essential role as a key partner in the adoption of renewable energy sources.
 In the longer term, we have several specific transition projects, evolving every day, working towards the faster integration of renewable gases, with a focus on hydrogen and biomethane, as well as promoting cutting edge energy solutions and technologies, such as carbon capture and storage (see right).
 We are developing fully hydrogen ready infrastructures, including the first hydrogen ready pipeline in Greece, spanning through Central and West Macedonia.

 As part of this, we are collaborating with our counterparts from other countries in the promotion of a Southeast Europe Hydrogen Corridor (SEEHyC).
 Greece has a good potential for green hydrogen production, as it is expected to have renewable energy potential well in excess toward the domestic electricity demand.
 Such renewable energy can be efficiently transformed into hydrogen, which can be stored, used in industry and in dispatchable power and exported to countries where higher demand is planned, such as Germany.
 Going forward, sometime from 2030 onwards, we expect to progressively develop a comprehensive parallel transmission system for hydrogen.
 We are also engaged in developing a ground-breaking new carbon capture sequestration infrastructure system in Greece, known as the APOLLOCO₂ project (see right).